 For pumps, monitoring the equipment’s vibration patterns can help you find known faults and set up algorithms and templates that follow and track these faults.
 The vibration patterns are well-known and established and they track easily, so it is simple to identify a fault and its severity—and know what to do about it and how soon the problem needs to be addressed.

-Launch a Right-Sized Condition Monitoring Pilot Program
+Launch the Perfect Condition Monitoring Pilot Program

 Often, maintenance teams will kick off their condition monitoring program by monitoring the most complex, production-critical machines first.
 This might seem logical – your most critical machines are key to maintaining uptime and saving the biggest costs.